alexeygrigorev/mlwiki.org/index.php/Curse_of_Dimensionality.md

 ---
-title: "Curse of Dimensionality"
 layout: default
 permalink: /index.php/Curse_of_Dimensionality
+tags:
+- distances
+title: Curse of Dimensionality
 ---

-# Curse of Dimensionality

 ## Curse of Dimensionality
 In high dimensional space distances (esp.
 [Euclidean Distance](Euclidean_Distance)) become less meaningful
 - distance between each pair of point is almost the same